Sara Watkins: Other projects

 Watkins played violin and sang on "A Face To Call Home" on John Mayer's 2012 album Born and Raised.
 During 2012 and 2013, she toured with Jackson Browne, both as an opening act and accompanying him during the performance.

 Watkins and her brother Sean play regularly at the Largo nightclub in Los Angeles as "Watkins Family Hour".
 Keyboardist Benmont Tench (of Tom Petty and the Heartbreakers) and bassist Sebastian Steinberg (formerly of Soul Coughing) are regular participants, and other guest musicians from the Largo family generally show up as well, including Jon Brion, Fiona Apple, Don Heffington, Greg Leisz, and former Nickel Creek bandmate Chris Thile when he is in town.
 The irregular collaborations led to a 2015 album and tour under the same name.
 Also in 2015, Watkins toured extensively with Sarah Jarosz and Aoife O'Donovan (of Crooked Still fame).
-The trio, who now play under the name I'm With Her, hosted the radio show A Prairie Home Companion on October 10, 2015.
+The trio, who since then have played under the name I'm With Her, hosted the radio show A Prairie Home Companion on October 10, 2015.
 Watkins also performed vocals for "June & Johnny" on Jon Foreman's 2015 EP The Wonderlands: Darkness.

 In 2020, she played fiddle on Phoebe Bridgers's record Punisher, on track 10 "Graceland Too".

 In 2021, she played fiddle on The Killers's record Pressure Machine (Tracks: West Fields, Cody, Pressure Machine) and violin on In Another Life.